Marketing Automation / Campaign Management has been on the marketers’ radar now for more than a decade.

 #3.
 You are too obsessed with creating fancy flowcharts

-We understand that creating complex multi-channel drip campaigns is cool and we all feel gratified after completing a super cool complex flowchart.
+We understand that creating complex multi channel campaign management strategies is cool and we all feel gratified after completing a super cool complex flowchart.

-The flowchart-based drip campaigns work well in B2B marketing.
+The flowchart-based drip campaign management process work well in B2B marketing.

 And it works well when you are targeting your prospects.
 The more you expose your brand and communication to them, greater the chances of conversion.